0x1723/intros-ai/README.md

 ## Runinng the application

+The best way to review the work so that it's easy to understand is to follow the commit history as I made sure to built it accordingly.

 ### Docker Compose

 Included a `docker-compose.yml` file that can be used to build and spin up the three docker containers needed for the app: